 Morphine usually comes as tablets, liquid, or an injection, and most people abuse it orally or transdermally.
 Others crush the pill and snort it.
 The nose’s blood vessels send it directly to the bloodstream, which causes an instant and intense effect.
 It can also trigger a rush of euphoria, which alters the state of drowsiness and wakefulness.
 Injecting morphine is another way of abusing the drug.
 Although morphine injection is thought to be safe when used under a physician’s care, injecting higher amounts or using it frequently can increase the risk of overdose or even damage the veins.
 Morphine abuse is very serious.

 Signs and Symptoms of Morphine Overdose

 Morphine alters the user’s CNS function, which affects essential functions such as heart rate, temperature control, and breathing.
-Taking morphine too often or consuming higher amounts at once can be dangerous.
+Indeed, taking morphine too often or consuming higher amounts at once can be dangerous.
 If you or someone close to you seems to be abusing this drug, knowing the specific signs of overdose can save a life.

 Some signs of morphine overdose may include:

 - Slow, difficult breathing

 - Lack of sufficient oxygen, leading to bluish fingernails or lips

 - Pinpoint pupils